AIRHEAD (primarily) Electrical Hints And Problems

 perhaps 6 feet long, with medium size alligator clips at each

-If you are purchasing a meter for your at-home use, or you have lots of room on your bike, then I recommend a slightly larger one, making sure it has a diode test function, and at least a 10 ampere D.C. function.
+If you are purchasing a meter for at-home use, or you have lots of room on your bike, then I recommend a slightly larger one, making sure it has a diode test function, and at least a 10 ampere D.C. function.
 You need only have the type of meter called "3-1/2 digits".
-There are cheap multi-meters that measure ohms, DC volts, AC volts, DC current, diode test, and some automotive types include other functions.
-I have seen many of these various types of digital multi-meters selling for UNDER $30.
+There are very cheap multi-meters that measure ohms, DC volts, AC volts, DC current, diode test, and some automotive types include other functions.
+I have seen many of these selling for UNDER $30.
 There are some that cost a bit more, and have a CLAMPING action to measure A.C. current.
 Nice tools.
-The cheeeep meters from Harbor Freight ARE adequate.
+The cheeeep meters, sometimes even FREE from Harbor Freight ARE adequate, and accurate.

-There are digital and analog meters sold.
-Analog meters have their uses, but I recommend a digital type, as they are vastly more useful for measuring precisely such things as your bike's electrical system regulating voltage.
+There are both digital and analog meters sold.
+Analog meters have their uses, but I recommend a digital type, as they are much more useful for measuring precisely such things as your bike's electrical system regulating voltage.

-Some pricey multi-meters, on the ohms function, will not 'turn on' diodes and thereby cannot test diodes properly.
+Some pricey multi-meters, on the ohms function, will not 'turn on' diodes and cannot test diodes properly on the ohms function.
 Before purchasing a meter, unless there is a separate diode function on the meter, always test the multi-meter with a diode (the place selling the meters undoubtedly has diodes around), on the ohms range.
-If the multi-meter has multiple ohms ranges, the lowest one is usually the correct one for diode testing if there is no diode test function on the meter.
+If the multi-meter has multiple ohms ranges, the lowest one is usually the correct one for forward direction diode testing if there is no diode test function on the meter.

-A typical small power diode will read roughly 0.6 volt in the diode test in the forward direction; and on the low ohms scale it might read anyplace between 8 ohms to 100 ohms....each meter is different.
+A typical small power diode will read roughly 0.35 to 0.8 volt in the diode test in the forward direction; and on the low ohms scale it might read anyplace between 8 ohms to 100 ohms....each model/type of meter is different.
 For the nerdy types, I recommend you find out what your meter reads; and remember that.
+Meters generally read lower values on power diodes, than they do on 'small signal' diodes.

 I recommend you make up